ACM-CCS-2026/CfP/cfp.md

 ## Withdrawal Policy

 Withdrawal of a paper is prohibited at any point prior to the official notification of the final decision (acceptance or rejection) being sent to the authors.
-By submitting a paper, authors commit to seeing the submission for that cycle through the full review process.
+By submitting a full paper (beyond the abstract-only stage), authors commit to seeing the submission for that cycle through the full review process; submitting only an abstract does not constitute a submission for this purpose.

 ## Important Dates